JannieI/canvas-workstation-V3/src/app/roadmap.md

     Shapes:
     -------
     - links (to web and other D, T)
+    - Slicer: all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)
     - Container:
         - add border type, ie solid or dotted
     - write text vertically !